Adaptive Fashion Alliance, Canada launches

 People and organizations who are interested in joining the group are encouraged to sign up at https://kite-uhn.com/fibre/afac.

-The group was created with the help of a volunteer steering group that included Andrea Wurster from Silverts, Caron Bitter-Phinney from TMU, Susan Langdon, Laurie Belzak from the City of Toronto’s Economic Development and Culture office, Anthony Lue and KITE’s Dr. Anita Kaiser, who bring vital lived experience, and designer Izzy Camilleri.
+The group is co-chaired by Helen Weston, a KITE research associate with KITE Creates and FIBRE, and Andrea Wurster, Vice-President of Products & Partnerships at Silverts.
+It was created with the help of a volunteer steering group that included Anthony Lue and Anita Kaiser, who have lived experience; Caron Bitter-Phinney from TMU; Susan Langdon, Laurie Belzak from the City of Toronto’s Economic Development and Culture office; and designer Izzy Camilleri.

 The event, Advancing Adaptive Fashion in Canada, was presented by Kite Creates, Fabric Based Research Platform (FIBRE), and Toronto Metropolitan University.
 It featured a panel that included many of the steering group members, as well as Varun Chandak, Founder and Executive Director of Access to Success.
 A full recording is available here: https://www.youtube.com/watch?v=AMhuEcQHhQY